7 Distinct Uses of the German Verb Werden You’ve Got to Master

 The song was sung by the Beatles.

-3. Werden in Konjunktiv II form
+3. Werden in konjunktiv II (subjunctive) form

 Now let’s talk about how you can use werden to express subjunctive, or conditional, forms.

-Basically, these constructions are used to express something that isn’t real: a wish, a hope or an unreal situation.
+This is used to express something that isn’t real: a wish, a hope or an unreal situation.
 How do you form these constructions?
 There are eight verbs that have their own Konjunctiv II forms, but the rest of the time you use the Konjunctiv II form of werden, plus the infinitive of a verb.
 (You can read more about those verbs with their own Konjuntiv II forms them here.)
 Here are some examples:

 Wenn ich das machen würde